Simiispumavirus pantrosch: Prevalence

 Researchers in Cameroon, the Democratic Republic of the Congo, France, Gabon, Germany, Japan, Rwanda, the United Kingdom, and the United States have found that simian foamy virus is widespread among wild chimpanzees throughout equatorial Africa.

 Humans exposed to wild primates, including chimpanzees, can acquire SFV infections.
 Since the long-term consequences of these cross-species infections are not known, it is important to determine to what extent wild primates are infected with simian foamy viruses.
 In this study, researchers tested this question for wild chimpanzees by using novel noninvasive methods.
 Analyzing over 700 fecal samples from 25 chimpanzee communities across sub-Saharan Africa, the researchers obtained viral sequences from a large proportion of these communities, showing a range of infection rates from 44% to 100%.

 Major disease outbreaks have originated from cross-species transmission of infectious agents between primates and humans, making it important to learn more about how these cross-species transfers occur.
 The high SFV infection rates of chimpanzees provide an opportunity to monitor where humans are exposed to these viruses.
 Identifying the locations may help determine where the highest rates of human–chimpanzee interactions occur.
 This may predict what other pathogens may jump the species barrier next.

+Human infection

+Persistence in the absence of disease, but in the presence of antibodies is a defining characteristic of FV infection.
+HFV has been isolated from patients with various neoplastic and degenerative diseases such as myasthenia gravis, multiple sclerosis, De Quervain's thyroiditis, and Graves’ disease but the virus’ etiological role is still unclear.
+Recent studies indicate that it is not pathogenic in humans and experimentally infected animals.

+If, in fact, HFV is not pathogenic in humans and is a retrovirus, it is an ideal vector for gene therapy.
+Another important feature of the virus is that the Gag, Pol, and Env proteins are synthesized independently; this is important because it means that each protein can be provided in trans on three different plasmids to create a stable packaging cell line.
+Having this would possibly reduce the need for a replication-competent helper virus.
+Other advantages are human to human transmission has never been reported, it has a safer spectrum of insertional mutagenesis than other retroviruses, and since there are two promoters in the genome, it may be possible to make a vector that expresses the foreign genes under the control of both promoters.
+A disadvantage of HFV as a gene therapy vector is that since it buds from an intracellular membrane (endoplasmic reticulum membrane); it results in low extracellular titers of the viral vector.